Mikael-Coenen/Cybersecurity_Notes/cyberwire-daily/ai_meets_the_chain_of_command.md

-- US Cyber Command has new AI cheif officer
+- US Cyber Command has new AI chief officer
 - UK gov introduced cybersecurity resilience bill, cyber attacks cost UK economy 14.7B pounds/year
 - Feeding AI chatbots requests in the form of poetry to jailbreak it has resulted in compliance